-- If you have already secured a placement, submit a PLACEMENT APPROVAL REQUEST form to determine the placement’s eligibility.
+- If you have secured a placement not offered through the Externship Office please submit a Placement Approval Request form to determine the placement’s eligibility.

-- If the placement offers to interview you, contact the supervising attorney to schedule an interview.
+- If the placement offers to interview you, contact the appropriate person and schedule an interview.

 - Once an offer is made, contact the attorney to accept or decline the offer.